mitburr/Insurrection/README.md

 ## Usage

-Be sure you have Python 3.11 installed, and probably do a full system update since I'll bet you haven't in at least a month[^2].
+Be sure you have _Python 3.12_ installed, and probably do a full system update since I'll bet you haven't in at least a month[^2].
 [^2]: `sudo pacman -Syu` if you're on a linux flavor.
 Mac and Windows y'all are on your own.

 1. clone the repo